 Symbolization and deobfuscation

-You do not need to re-record to get symbols or deobfuscated names, as long as you still have the matching binaries and mapping files.
+These data sources record raw userspace instruction addresses (and, on Android, obfuscated Java/Kotlin frames), which you resolve on the host after recording with the steps below.
+You do not need to re-record to get userspace symbols or deobfuscated names, as long as you still have the matching binaries and mapping files.

 Option 1: traceconv bundle (recommended)